 Are you sitting comfortably?
 Well then, let us begin...

 We like to think Hertfordshire has a story or two to tell itself, with our stunning countryside and quirky market towns having been used as inspiration for a number of wonderful writers over the centuries.
-With many of us having more time to read recently, it's time to uncover some connections you may not have previously known, from JK Rowling, George Bernard Shaw, George Orwell and Beatrix Potter who each put pen to paper in our charming county.
+With many of us having more time to read recently, it's time to uncover some connections you may not have previously known, from JK Rowling, George Bernard Shaw, George Orwell and Beatrix Potter each putting pen to paper in our charming county.
 Let the magic of Herts jump off the page...

 The renowned children's author Beatrix Potter spent many summers of her later teenage years in the village of Essendon, between Hatfield and Hertford, as her grandparents owned Camfield Place.
 Throughout her time in Hertfordshire she sketched many scenes, such as Mill Green Mill, with her bedroom at her grandparents inspiring sketches of a rabbit asleep, thought the be the memorable Peter Rabbit.